Protect yourself against Medicare Scams

 Medicare fraud can quickly develop into a major problem.
 If you’re vigilant, it’s relatively easy to prevent.
 These simple steps go a long way toward Medicare fraud prevention.

 - Personal Information: Keep your personal information private.
-Never share your Medicare number, Social Security number, or credit card number with an agent unless you’re sure the person on the other end of the phone is a representative of your plan.
-Be especially careful if the agent called you, instead of vice versa.
-Always be wary of allowing anyone who isn’t your doctor to review your medical records.
+Never share your Medicare number, Social Security number, or credit card number unless you’re sure the person on the other end of the phone is a representative of your plan.
+Always be wary of allowing anyone who isn’t your doctor or insurance carrier to review your medical records.

 - Billing Statements: Check your Medicare billing statements carefully.
 Maintain complete records of all of the health care services, medical supplies and equipment, and prescription drugs you receive.
 Medicare.gov recommends keeping a calendar to track your doctor appointments and the tests and services you’ve received.
 Be sure to track hospital admission and discharge dates as well as relevant diagnoses.